The 12 Best Islands in the Whole Entire World

 Nicknamed James Bond Island, this Thai jewel was virtually unheard of before it was featured in the movie The Man with the Golden Gun.
 The best way to get there is by speedboat from Phuket.
 And once you’re there, you may never want to leave.

 Aquamarine lagoons?
 Check.
 Emerald, rolling hills?
 Check.
 Epic sunsets?
 You bet.
-Maui is also where you’ll find some of the most incredible beaches the world has to offer, like crescent-shaped Wailea Beach and black-sand Waianapanapa State Park.
+This Hawaiian island is also where you’ll find some of the most incredible beaches the world has to offer, like crescent-shaped Wailea Beach and black-sand Waianapanapa State Park.

 Fernando de Noronha